Women Writing Women’s Lives

 Citing Internet Sources

 Citations of Internet sources must include two additional items besides the usual required information — the URL (web address) of the webpage you are citing and the date when you consulted this webpage (since webpages may change location or content).
 The author and date when the webpage was created or revised can usually be found at the bottom of the webpage; if not, the date of creation can be retrieved by clicking on File and the Properties in Internet Explorer, or on View and then Page Info in Firefox/Mozilla/Netscape.
-Citing Electronic Information presents a list of links explaining how to cite Internet sources according to various citation styles.
+Purdue’s Online Writing Lab (OWL) summarizes how to cite Internet sources according to various citation styles.
 The book Evidence Explained: Citing History Sources from Artifacts to Cyberspace, by Elizabeth Shown Mills (2nd ed, 2009) is an exhaustive compendium explaining in detail how to cite all types of genealogical evidence.

 This is an excellent free genealogy site with many resources.
 Those I have found most useful are the following: